 In 1869 Mary Ann wrote the first women's rights pamphlet in New Zealand.
 ‘An Appeal to the Men of New Zealand' by Femina argued that women should not be discriminated against in law or politics because of their sex, and should have the right to vote.
 "How long are women to remain a wholly unrepresented body of people?"
 5

-As a result, Mary Ann met with and influenced numerous politicians.
+As a result, Mary Ann met with and influenced numerous politicians, although she herself was reluctant to become a public activist because of her husband's position.
 Parliamentary acts to protect the property of married women were passed in 1870 and 1884.
 In 1893 women won the right to vote, and Mary Ann wrote that, while now an old woman, she thanked God she had been able to register herself an elector.6

 Click image to enlarge